- Aims & Objective

 Lok Adalats under the Legal Services Authorities Act, 1987 have been introduced to reduce the burden on judiciary by taking initiative involving small causes and smaller crimes cases like insurance, motor vehicles, labor and industrial disputes, etc.

-Through the Legal Aid Center, students of the college are given an opportunity to participate in Lok Adalats held at the Pune District Court and Bombay High Court.
+Through the Legal Aid Centre, students of the college are given an opportunity to participate in Lok Adalats held at the Pune District Court and Bombay High Court.
 They are also able to actively take part in the proceedings of the Lok Adalats by way of reading cases and observing the sessions.

 This Drive was intended to award disability certificates to persons who were rendered disabled had to file for insurance claims.
 This was done under the vigilance of Hon’ble Principle District Judge of Pune District Court Shri S.M.
 Modak, Member Secretary Pune District Legal Aid Authority Shri S. R. Anturkar and Adv.
 Ganu.
 A team of expert doctors from Sancheti Hospital and Sasoon Hospital were present.
 Nearly 500 certificates were distributed in this Drive.